rcrym/rcrym/README.md

 ![](./wave.png)
 # Hello, I'm Riley.
-I am an engineering student and passionate software developer with a wide range of expertise in frontend and backend web development, mobile applications, Arduino-based robotics projects, desktop applications, and much more.
+I am an engineering student and software developer with a wide range of experience in frontend and backend web development, mobile applications, Arduino-based robotics projects, desktop applications, and much more.

-Below is a summary of the technologies and languages that I have utilized extensively across various projects:
+Below is a summary of the technologies and languages that I have utilized across various projects:

 | Frontend Web Development             | Backend Web Development | Programming Languages | Miscellaneous |
 |--------------------------------------|-------------------------|-----------------------|---------------|